harvester/.github/SECURITY.md

 Example of valid reports:

-- XSS on Rancher Manager UI.
+- XSS on Harvester UI.
 - Privilege escalation through Rancher Manager RBAC.

 If you are unsure, check the types of issues NOT to report below.